-Mamhead Park (South) and the Letts Group are today innovating by finding and developing natural solutions to the climate crisis while supporting the environmental arts.
+Mamhead Park (South) and the Letts Group are today innovating by funding and developing natural solutions to the climate crisis, including Letts Safari, while supporting the environmental arts.
 Guests enjoy learning about smaller-scale rewilding, regenerative estate management, carbon farming, wildlife habitats and wildlife gardening, as well as natural plant regeneration, environmental art and culture and wild kitchen foods – all mixed up in a Capability Brown setting with Robert Adam architecture.

 The family and the team treat each guest with the same welcome and the same enthusiasm for the environment, the arts, health, politics and new media – no matter what brings them to this project or what kind of meeting they will be enjoying.

 Guests are grateful for the hands on experience from the team in-park and online.
 Safety, health, education and mutual respect are practised by all.

 Most guests communicate with and visit the park and the various projects online meaning that the in-park experience is private, intimate and unique.
 The vast majority enjoy this special place digitally, via DSP Online, as only a few can meet and retreat here – combining the best in modern technology with living history and conservation.

 Mamhead Park (South) and Devon Sculpture Park have restored and reimagined the term ‘salon’ whereby supporters of the arts have for centuries been hosting guests to view their private galleries and performances.
 It’s just that in this place the private gallery extends to the park.
 An oasis of magical tranquility and privacy layered with wild abandon and mystical moods.
 Guest after guest describe their time here as ‘fairytale’.